 Tapestry was founded by a Choctaw Indian woman to operate out of Indigenous worldview.
 The Circle common to many Indigenous peoples helps to explain Tapestry’s organizational system — how we see the world around us and our place in it, and therefore what we do and how we do it.
 The fact that we use the Circle to explain more than one aspect of ourselves and our work reflects the explanatory power of the Circle itself, as a map of reality to Indigenous people.

 The Circle is laid out like a map, with the direction north at the top.
 The north-south and east-west axes mark the cardinal directions.
 Each direction and/or its associated quadrant is represented by a color.
 The center of the circle is also very important.
 You “enter” the Circle at East (at the “seam” between the white and yellow quadrants to your right as you face the image) because the sun rises in that direction.
-Then you move clockwise around the Circle because that is the sun-wise direction.
-(The hands on a clock face move the direction they do because they were patterned after the moving shadow of a sundial stylus.
-That shadow moves “clockwise” as the sun moves through the sky.
-“Clockwise” and “sunwise” are literally the same thing.)
+Then you move clockwise around the Circle because that is the sun-wise direction. (“Clockwise” and “sunwise” are literally the same thing.)

 Tapestry uses the Circle as a way of understanding and explaining the ways that people know, learn about, and respond to the natural world.
 “Typifying” or “categorizing” something like “ways of knowing” provides a tool that can help us better understand the ways people learn and know in general, though the categories are obviously not absolute.
 But the Circle can provide insight that enriches other models of human knowing and learning.